What is Sleep Apnoea?

 Our dentists can spot the warning signs of sleep apnoea and make a referral for you to get a medical assessment.
 There are different treatment plans available, including the use of a customised dental appliance called the Mandibular Advancement Splint.

-This is a small device, much similar to a retainer or mouthguard, which individuals can wear during sleep.
+This is a small device, similar to a retainer or mouthguard, which individuals can wear during sleep.
 It works by gently bringing the lower jaw forward and preventing the soft tissue from collapsing and obstructing airflow.
 This is a non-invasive and pain-free approach that many people suffering from mild to moderate cases of OSA can consider.

 Your dentist may also recommend a tongue retaining or stabilising device.
 It works by stabilising your tongue in a forward position to prevent it from sliding back down the throat and collapsing the airway.